List of Questions

 What types of insurance can be written in a captive?

-An association captive may only insure the risks of association member organizations and affiliates of the association member organizations.
-See U.C.A § 31A-37-202(1)(b)(ii).
+In addition, an association captive may insure the risks of association member organizations and affiliates of the association member organizations.
+See U.C.A § 31A-37-202(2).

 What must a Captive do to conduct business in Utah as a Utah domiciled Captive?